Alvin Kamara: Hutchinson Community College

 In 2014, Kamara transferred from Alabama to Hutchinson Community College in Kansas for his redshirt freshman season.
-In nine games, Kamara ran for 1,211 yards (134.6 per game) with 18 touchdowns and led the Blue Dragons with 1,469 yards of total offense and 21 touchdowns.
-Kamara was named NJCAA All American.
+In nine games, Kamara ran for 1,253 yards with 18 touchdowns and led the Blue Dragons with 1,477 yards of total offense and 21 touchdowns.
+Kamara was named NJCAA All-American.
 His successful season with Blue Dragons propelled Kamara to one of the top JUCO prospects in the nation.
-He earned a 5-star rating from the Rivals.com and Scout.com recruiting networks.
+Kamara earned a five-star rating from the Rivals.com and Scout.com recruiting networks.
 He was offered by both Tennessee and the Georgia Bulldogs before ultimately committing to the Volunteers.

 University of Tennessee

 2015 season

 In 2015, Kamara transferred to the University of Tennessee to play under head coach Butch Jones.
 As a redshirt sophomore, Kamara played in all 13 games and shared the backfield with Jalen Hurd and John Kelly.
-He accounted for 144 yards and two touchdowns in his Tennessee debut against Bowling Green at Nissan Stadium in Nashville, Tennessee on September 5, 2015; his 144 rushing yards set a school record for most rushing yards in a debut game.
-He became the second Volunteer in history with a rushing touchdown and punt return for touchdown in the same game with a two-yard rushing touchdown and a 50-yard punt return touchdown against Western Carolina.
-On November 14, against North Texas, he had 15 carries for 127 yards and two touchdowns in the home victory.
+He accounted for 144 yards and two touchdowns in his Tennessee debut against Bowling Green at Nissan Stadium in Nashville, Tennessee, on September 5, 2015; his 144 rushing yards set a school record for most rushing yards in a debut game.
+Kamara became the second Volunteer in history with a rushing touchdown and punt return for touchdown in the same game with a two-yard rushing touchdown and a 50-yard punt return touchdown against Western Carolina.
+On November 14 against North Texas, he had 15 carries for 127 yards and two touchdowns in the home victory.

 Tennessee finished with a 9–4 record and qualified for the Outback Bowl against #12 Northwestern.
-In the 45–6 victory over the Wildcats, he had 53 rushing yards and a touchdown.
+In the 45–6 victory over the Wildcats, Kamara had 53 rushing yards and a touchdown.
 In the entire 2015 season, he accounted for 698 yards (53.7 yards/game) with seven rushing touchdowns.
-He averaged 6.5 yards per carry, which was third in the SEC.
+Kamara averaged 6.5 yards per carry, which was third in the Southeastern Conference (SEC).
 He was second on team in receptions with 34 for 291 yards and three receiving touchdowns.
-As a punt returner, he had eight returns for 100 yards (12.5 average) with a touchdown.
+As a punt returner, Kamara had eight returns for 100 yards (12.5 average) with a touchdown.